davidmreed/nonskating.club/content/guides/jam-timer.md

 **In all situations:**

 1. Reset (if needed) and start the Jam Clock to time the lineup period of up to 30 seconds.
-2. (Optional) Give the non-standard verbal cue “Next whistle starts the jam”.
+2. (Optional/Regional) Give the non-standard verbal cue “Next whistle starts the jam”.
 3. Complete the pre-jam checks (see below) during the lineup period.
 4. If teams are in position and officials are in position and ready (including you), go *directly* to issuing the Five Seconds verbal cue and hand signal.
 You *may* allow the lineup period to extend up to the standard 30 seconds if needed, with the Five Seconds cue given at 00:25.
 (See [Rules 1.1](https://rules.wftda.com/01_params.html#timing))